 - Certificate of Completion of the approved training program developed and administered by the National Energy Management Institute

-The Mechanical Acceptance Test Employer (MATE) certification exam is administered by the International Certification Board.
+The Mechanical Acceptance Test Employer (MATE) certification exam is administered by the International Certification Board (ICB).
 The MATE examination is open book and can be taken entirely online.